I’ve written a bit about Dave Ramsey before, most notably regarding his budgeting methods.

 Overall, I like his podcast and books.
 His advice is simple, straight-forward and motivating.

 Dave has a number of rules of thumb when it comes to managing your finances.
-While I find rules of thumb helpful in some situations, I seetimes where they might lead someone to make a bad decision.
+While I find financial rules of thumb helpful in some situations, I see times where they might lead someone to make a bad decision.

-Having read his books and listened to his podcast, there’s 10 Dave Ramsey rules of thumb I’ve come across.
-Here are those 10 rules of thumb, along with analysis of the recommendation.
+Having read his books and listened to his podcast, there are 10 Dave Ramsey financial rules of thumb I’ve come across.
+Here are those 10 rules of thumb, along with an analysis of the recommendation.

 # 1 – How much house can I afford?

-Rule: Limit your mortgage payment (including insurance, HOA fees and taxes) to 25% or less of your monthly take-home pay on a 15-year fixed-rate loan.
+Financial Rule of Thumb: Limit your mortgage payment (including insurance, HOA fees, and taxes) to 25% or less of your monthly take-home pay on a 15-year fixed-rate loan.